1eqj03hqk/1eqj03hqk.github.io/_posts/2023-08-10-Im-building-a-paradise-underwater.md

 > *In the remnants of dreams,
 > Your fits of weeping
 > can’t escape your mouth
-> They resound in a corner of the garden of bubbles
+> They resound in a corner of the bubble garden
 > On the sky of swimming lights
 > In the interior of letters
 > In the interval between the waves*